garamond13/Jinc/README.md

 `jincDownscaleGaussian` is optimised for and only does downscaling, also provides gaussian blur\
 `jincDownscaleGaussianUnsharp` is optimised for and only does downscaling, also provides gaussian blur and unsharp mask

+Note that old main versions are now in the old branch.

 ## Usage
 - If you place this shader in the same folder as your `mpv.conf`, you can use it with `glsl-shaders-append="~~/FILE_NAME"`.
 For an example `glsl-shaders-append="~~/jincUpscale.glsl"`.
 - Requires `vo=gpu-next`.
 - Note that defualt settings are "simbolic" only, should change them to your liking.

 ## Settings
 For better understanding of these settings see research https://github.com/garamond13/Finding-the-best-methods-for-image-scaling
 For finding the best parameters you can use [BestScalingParamsFinder](https://github.com/garamond13/BestScalingParamsFinder)